TylerReidd/Med-App/README.md

 ## Objectives
 - As a User (A.A.U), I would like there to be at least two different time-length options.
-- I would like to see a new relaxing image automatically each time open the app.
+- I would like to see a new image automatically each time open the app.
 - When I press the start button I would like for there to be a quote, something inspirtational or spiritual, for me to think about while I meditate.
 - When I start the timer, the clock should begin to tick down and I should hear the calming sounds of an ocean.
 The ticker should stop at zero and make a 'Ding' when it stops, alerting me that the meditation is over.
 - I should be able to press a button to easily reset the timer and start again if I so choose.